Spopoi/BasiDiDati/README.md

 # BasiDiDati
-M.Eng. | Database design for a fish market commissioner The aim of the project is to design a database for a fish market commissioner using MySql.
+M.Eng. | Database design for a fish market commissioner.

+The aim of the project is to design a database for a fish market commissioner using MySql.

 ProgettoBasiDiDati: complete project report.